briantbutton/md5-wasm/README.md

 Any JavaScript implementation does a lot of number format conversion during md5 calculation, while WebAssembly implementations need not.&nbsp;

 JavaScript runs native with 64-bit floating point numbers but all bitwise operations are done with 32-bit integers.&nbsp;
-MD5 calculation is _all_ bitwise operations.&nbsp;
-JavaScript is constantly converting floating point to integers, performing an operation, and then converting them back.&nbsp; WebAssembly does not carry that extra burden and is intrinsically faster.
+Since calculating a checksum is just scads of bitwise operations, Javascript implementations spend more time converting between number formats than they do on the checksum itself.&nbsp;

 ### Is there a downside?

-You need do nothing different to accomodate WebAssembly &mdash; MD5 WASM loads in a browser or Node environment exactly like a pure JavaScript utility would.&nbsp;
+You need do nothing different to accomodate WebAssembly &mdash; **MD5-WASM** loads in a browser or Node environment just like a pure JavaScript utility would.&nbsp;
-Unlike MD5, MD5-WASM does not take parameters in a string format.&nbsp; There is no synchronous version; you must use a promise instead of a simple blocking function call.&nbsp;
+Unlike **MD5**, **MD5-WASM** does not take parameters in a string format &mdash; you must convert the string before injecting it into **MD5-WASM**.&nbsp;
+There is no synchronous version; you must use a promise instead of a simple blocking function call.&nbsp;

 ## Javascript Calls And Parameters

 ### Usage example

-	data      = largeArrayBufferFromSomewhere;              // Get the data any which way you can
+	let data  = contentsOfAFile();                        // Get the data any which way you can

-	md5WASM(data)                                           // Our function
+	// 'data' must be a Buffer, ArrayBuffer or Uint8Array md5WASM(data)                                         // Our function
-	    .then(function(hash){ console.log(hash) })
-	    .catch(function(err){ console.log(err) })
+	    .then( hash => console.log(hash) )
+	    .catch( err => console.log(err) )

 ## Loading MD5-WASM